Greenjam94/HackerUnderDev/content/post/2018-03-31-how-to-quickly-get-into-infosec.md

 url: /how-to-quickly-get-into-infosec/
 ---

 A lot of people ask “How do I get into infosec?” but that is a tough question to answer.
 There is not one path to follow and there is not one destination either.
-A common theme however, is years of experience or thousands of dollars for training.
-I have some tips that could help, and here is my story of how I got to where I am today.
+However if you ask anyone who's already in the position you're searching for.
+A common theme arises, that is years of experience or thousands of dollars for training.
+Until you're able to join a company to pay for that training.
+I have some tips that could help start your experience.
+This is my story of how I got to where I am today.

-To get started, all you need is *a drive to get where you want to go*.
-There are some technical requirements of course, and there will always be a need to learn something.
-That being said there’s always more to learn, but never a prerequisite big enough to stop you from starting.
+To get started just take the first step.
+All you need is *a drive to get where you want to go*.
+There will always be a need to learn something more but don't let that discourage you.
+A prerequisite can not be big enough to stop you from starting.

-Besides a passion for learning, the best way to get into infosec is to *surround yourself with people who can help you, and help them*.
+Besides having the will to start, the best way to get into infosec is to *surround yourself with people who can help you, and help them*.
 One of the best ways to do this is by attending local conferences and talking to people.
 Hear about their experiences, see how their situation could be similar to yours.
 You will get a lot farther asking people how you can help them instead of asking for their help first.

 # My story